Dwight Buycks

-Dwight Buycks (/ˈbaɪks/ BYKES; born March 6, 1989) is an American professional basketball player for Trotamundos de Carabobo of the Superliga Profesional de Baloncesto (SPB) in Venezuela.
+Dwight Buycks (/ˈbaɪks/ BYKES; born March 6, 1989) is an American professional basketball player for Kalleh Mazandaran of the Iranian Basketball Super League.
 He played college basketball for the Indian Hills Warriors and Marquette Golden Eagles.

 High school career

 Buycks attended Bay View High School in Milwaukee, Wisconsin.
 He was a four-year starter on the basketball team and finished his career with 1,312 points.
 He was the first player in school history to reach 1,000 points.
 He was named to the All-League Team all four years and the AP and Coaches All-State Team in his senior year.
 He was voted the top AAU player in the state and led his team to the state championship.

 College career

 Junior college

 Buycks attended Indian Hills Community College for the 2007–08 and 2008–09 seasons.
 In his two years, he had 1,254 points, the third most in school history.
 During his time there, his team was 58–13.
 They also won a conference tournament championship and made a national tournament appearance.
 He was on the first team All-Region Team in both his seasons.
 He was also a First Team NJCAA All-American selection in his sophomore year.
 His team was ranked in the top five all year and were second in the final poll.
 They finished sixth in the national tournament.